KudProject/kudproject.github.io/stats.md

 title: Statistics
 ---

+## Statistics

-Statistics are provided for information purposes only.
-Only projects with releases on GitHub will be listed here.
+Statistics are provided for informational purposes only and may not reflect the actual count.
+Only GitHub projects with releases are listed here.

 Project Name | Downloads
 -------------|----------